-I am an Assistant Professor of Political Science at Kansas State University.
-I received my Ph.D. and M.A. in Political Science from the University of North Carolina at Chapel Hill.
-I received a B.A. from Union College in Schenectady, NY, and I am originally from Syracuse, NY.
+In the fall of 2020, I will join the Department of Political Science at Texas Tech University as an Assistant Professor.
 My research centers on comparative and Latin American politics.
-More specifically, I am interested in democracy and political institutions, executive politics and policymaking, and public opinion.
+My main areas of interest are democracy, political institutions, and executive politics and policymaking, but I am also interested in public opinion and gender and politics.
 I have published articles in: Studies in Comparative International Development, International Studies Quarterly, Electoral Studies, Political Research Quarterly, Governance, and the International Political Science Review.

 I am currently completing a book manuscript that examines how Latin American presidents with ambitious reform agendas implement them in a democratic context.
 More specifically, it analyzes the underlying causes, mechanisms for success, and consequences of one particular method of reform: a Constituent Assembly with supreme power to change the political system.
 For this project, I conducted extensive fieldwork in Bolivia and Ecuador.
 You can read more about my published research here and my on-going projects here.
 You can read more about my teaching here.

 Prior to joining Texas Tech, I was an Assistant Professor of Political Science at Kansas State University.
 I received my Ph.D. and M.A. in Political Science from the University of North Carolina at Chapel Hill, and a B.A. from Union College in Schenectady, NY.
 I am originally from Syracuse, NY.